-Everything you need to know about Tesla’s $1.07/watt commercial solar program
+Everything you need to know about Tesla’s commercial solar program

-Tesla is offering three commercial solar system sizes.
+Tesla is offering four commercial solar system sizes.
 The solar panel system size that is right for your commercial property depends on your energy needs and the size of your roof.

 Tesla offers a sizing guide to help you pick which system is right for your business.